nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The file path can be either the absolute path or the relative path.
 * The relative path will be relative to the folder your jar file is located.
 * If the file path is not specified, it will be saved to `sourceControl.csv`.
+* The format of the csv file saved matches exactly the csv format used by the `import` command.

 <div markdown="block" class="alert alert-primary">